Kakadu National Park: Hiking, Aboriginal rock art galleries and a yellow water cruise

 Darwin, population of 140000, is the capital city of the Northern Territory in Australia.
 It is a vibrant city with a blend of cultures and a rich indigenous culture.
 Known as the “Gateway to the Top End.”

-Before driving our motorhome into the Northern Territory for a hike, we visited the Darwin Waterfront.
-It is just a five-minute walk from the CBD.
-This area includes restaurants, bars, a wave pool, and a man-made beach.
+Darwin’s waterfront was the perfect introduction to the Northern Territory.
+Just a five-minute walk from the bustling CBD, it felt like a world away.
+From exploring the restaurants and bars to relaxing by the wave pool and man-made beach, there was something for everyone.
 Stokes Hill Wharf is located a little further away.
 It is also a great spot for a sunset dinner at one of the outdoor cafes or casual restaurants.

 Kakadu National Park